Chakra Sounds

 Chakra Sounds & Seed Syllables

-Chakra sounds include spoken, sung and played vibrations.
-These vary based on the central role of each chakra in health, emotional balance and spiritual development.
-This article will help you to learn and experience the sounds associated with the seven major chakras.
-This comprehensive guide includes a chakra meditation video and free downloadable chart of chakra sounds.
-Use this information and resources to balance and strengthen your chakras through sound!
+Chakra sounds include spoken, sung, and played vibrations.
+The sounds for each chakra vary and reflect the role of each chakra in health, emotional balance, and spiritual development.
+This article will help you to understand and experience the sounds associated with the seven major chakras.

 Introduction to Chakra Sounds

-Each of the seven major chakras are affected by particular sounds, tones, mantras, and musical instruments.
 The practice of chanting as well as listening to certain types of sounds and music can be used to heal and balance the chakras.
+Each chakra has its own vibration.
+In the Vedic tradition, there are “seed syllables” connected to each chakra.
+Learn more and listen to these sounds below.

-Chakra Chant Meditation Video
+Chakra Sounds Meditation Video

-This video can be used as a sound bath or a musical meditation.
 The Chakra Chant Meditation includes the seed syllables that activate each chakra along with the instrument for that chakra.
 Chant along with each verse or relax and use the music as a sound healing experience.
 The video also includes a colorful, inspiring visual trip through galaxies and the universe!
 Time codes are also given below if you would like to focus on a particular chakra.

 Root Chakra: Seed Syllable LAM, Drums, 0:00-1:40